Great Tibet Tour Logo GREAT TIBET TOUR ®

 How to Get to Reting Monastery

-Reting Monastery is 224 km away from Lhasa and it takes 5.5 hours by car.
+Reting Monastery is 155 km away from Lhasa and it takes 4.5 hours by car.
 Along the way, the scenery is beautiful.
 The driver would usually stop to let you take photos.
 Our suggested itinerary is a 2-day tour.
-On the first day, you can visit Namtso scenic spot, then stay overnight in Damxung; On the next day, before returning to Lhasa, we can drive you from Damxung to Reting Monastery.
-You can also get there by bus at Lhasa's eastern suburb station.
-The fare is 50 yuan.
+On the first day, you can visit Namtso Lake, a scenic spot, and then stay overnight in Damxung.
+On the next day, before returning to Lhasa, we can drive you from Damxung to Reting Monastery.
 The monastery opens at 07:00-19:00.

 Attractions nearby Reting Monastery